iamhari07/pipeline/java-maven-sonar-argocd-helm-k8s/README.md

         Create a Helm chart for the Java application that includes the Kubernetes manifests and Helm values.
         Add the Helm chart to the Git repository that Argo CD is tracking.

-    6. Configure Jenkins pipeline to integrate with Argo CD:
-       6.1 Add the Argo CD API token to Jenkins credentials.
+    6. Configure Jenkins pipeline to integrate with Argo CD:- 6.1 Add the Argo CD API token to Jenkins credentials.
        6.2 Update the Jenkins pipeline to include the Argo CD deployment stage.